Jyotirmoy-Goswami/pseudo-spectral-crash-course/README.md

 Solving PDEs by Pseudo Spectral Method
 ===============================================
 A repository of teaching numerical algorithms for solving fluid equations.
+The corresponding webpage is [here](https://rupakmukherjee.github.io/pseudo-spectral-crash-course/)
 The lectures slides can be found [here](PseudoSpectralTeachingSlides.pdf).

 Instructor: | [Dr. Rupak Mukherjee](https://github.com/RupakMukherjee)